Pentagon announces plan to expand nuclear arsenal in face of Russian threat

 “The United States would only consider the use of nuclear weapons in extreme circumstances,” said Deputy Defense Secretary Patrick M. Shanahan.
 “Extreme circumstances could include significant non-nuclear strategic attacks,” he added without offering specifics.

-Russia and China were briefed by State Department officials this morning about the nuclear posture review posture review.
+Russia and China were briefed by State Department officials this morning about the nuclear posture review.

-It's the first nuclear posture review in seven years, but much has changed since 2010, when the U.S. unilaterally reduced portions of its nuclear arsenal.
+It's the first such review in seven years, but much has changed since 2010, when the U.S. unilaterally reduced portions of its nuclear arsenal.

 “Over the past decade, while the United States led the world in these reductions every one of our potential nuclear adversaries has been pursuing the exact opposite strategy,” said Deputy Energy Secretary Dan Brouillette.
 “These powers are increasing the numbers and types of nuclear weapons in their arsenal.”